tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-2.md

 -   it is identified by its name, which is expected to be a unique string (e.g.
     `toy.transpose`).
--   it takes as input zero or more operands (or arguments), which are SSA values defined by other operations or refering to function and block arguments (e.g. `%array`).
+-   it takes as input zero or more operands (or arguments), which are SSA values defined by other operations or referring to function and block arguments (e.g. `%array`).
 -   it produces zero or more results (we will limit ourselves to a single result in the context of Toy), which are SSA values (e.g. `%t_array`).